 Now, notice that HubSpot's profile photo in the image above is a circle.
 That wasn't our choice; Instagram actually crops your profile photo into a circle (110 pixels in diameter) when you upload it to the app.

 You don't have to create the circle image yourself.
-However, since you'll have to crop your photo into a circle in the app, then ideally you'll want to upload a square photo with your logo in the center, placed so that the corners of the photo can be cut off without a problem.
+In fact, since you'll have to crop your photo into a circle in the app, you'll ideally want to upload a square photo with your logo in the center, placed so that the corners of the photo can be cut off without a problem.

 In the example below, you'll see the corners are shaded, meaning Instagram will cut them off in the actual profile photo: